TheOrchardSolutions/WordPress/wp-content/plugins/css3lightbox/readme.txt

 * High Performance Lightbox, especially on mobile devices
 * No jQuery/JavaScript is used
-* Lightbox works with any embedded image (no gallery images to that timepoint -  coming next)
+* Lightbox works with any embedded image | Gallery support with [Gallery Add-On] (http://www.wpmarketplace.net/downloads/css3-lightbox-gallery-add/)
 * Lightbox with very low memory footprint
 * Lightbox uses browser native CSS3 functions
 * Faster than any other JS Lightbox plugin which depends on JavaScript